n-mounier/bGWAS/doc/Lifespan_Analysis.md

 <img src="Figures/Lifespan_v1.0.0-results1-1.png" width="100%" />

-5 prior GWASs are used to create the prior, the multivariate causal effect estimates are consistent with what we would expect.
+5 prior GWASs (risk factors) are used to create the prior, the multivariate causal effect estimates are consistent with what we would expect.
 On this figure, the multivariate causal effect estimate and the 95% interval from the multivariate MR model using all chromosomes (black dot and bars) as well as the 22 per-chromosome estimates (grey bars) are represented for each prior GWASs.
 Coronary Artery Disease (CAD) has the strongest negative effect on lifespan.
 High Diastolic Blood Pressure (DBP) and Body Mass Index (BMI) also decreases lifespan.
 We can also see